Geometric functionals of fractal percolation: Approximation of by the sequence .

 Taking expectations and plugging the resulting equation into \eqref{eq:wk2}, we obtain for each $n\in\N$ and each $k\in\{0,\ldots,d\}$ the representation

 Note that this is a finite sum with a fixed number of terms (independent of $n$).
 Combined with \eqref{eq:Z-w-relation}, it yields

 This is almost the formula stated in Theorem~\ref{thm:Vk-limit-general} except for the different order of summation.
 The summations can be interchanged (and thus the formula \eqref{eq:Vk-limit-general} is verified) provided that the summations over $n$ in \eqref{eq:Vk-limit-general} converge for each set $T$.
-This convergence is ensured by Proposition~\ref{prop:Rk-conv} below in case the parameter $p$ satisfies $p>M^{-\min\{3,d\}}$.
+This convergence is ensured by Proposition~\ref{prop:Rk-conv} below {for any $p\in(0,1]$}.
 Recall that the $k$-th intrinsic volume of a polyconvex set $K$ can be localized to a signed measure on $K$, the $k$-th curvature measure $C_k(K,\cdot)$.
 Denote by $C_k^{\var}(K)$ the total mass of the total variation measure of $C_k(K,\cdot)$.

-\begin{prop} Let $F$ be a fractal percolation in $[0,1]^d$ with parameters $M\geq 2$ and $p\in(M^{-\min\{3,d\}},1]$.
+\begin{prop} Let $F$ be a fractal percolation in $[0,1]^d$ with parameters $M\geq 2$ and {$p\in(0,1]$}.
 For each $k\in\{0,\ldots,d\}$ and each $T\subset\{1,\ldots, M^d\}$ with $|T|\geq 2$,

 In particular, the sums